Episode Six (band): Career

 The band was formed in Hatch End, then in Middlesex, in July 1964 from two local bands, The Lightnings and the Madisons, who had all met at Harrow County School.
 The original line-up consisted of Glover on bass, Andy Ross on vocals, siblings Sheila Carter-Dimmock on keyboards and vocals and Graham Carter-Dimmock on guitar and vocals, with guitarist Tony Lander and drummer Harvey Shield.
 The band initially rehearsed at the Carter-Dimmocks' family house, and initial influences came from The Beach Boys, The Lovin' Spoonful and The Beatles.

 By 1965, the band had signed a management deal with Gloria Bristow, a former employee of Helmut Gordon, original manager of what became The Who.
 In April of that year, the band were offered a short residency at the Arcadia Club in Frankfurt, Germany, playing from 7 pm to 3 am every night for a month, with only 15 minutes break every hour.
 Immediately on their return, Ross decided to get married and quit the music business, and consequently Bristow recommended Gillan as a replacement.
 Shortly afterwards, they signed a deal with the Dick Katz / Harold Davidson Ltd agency, though the band had difficulty finding regular work through this, feeling that the agency's attention was being diverted towards other bands.
 By the end of the year, however, they managed to land a deal with Pye Records They were doing an average of 20 shows a month from July 1965 onwards and cut their first single, The Hollies' "Put Yourself in My Place" before the end of the year.
 It was released in early 1966.

 The band were booked by Radio London to appear at one of their big open-air summer shows in May 1966 alongside David Bowie and issued more singles during the year, all of which failed to chart.
 In September 1966 the group played on the Dusty Springfield package tour and did a weekly residency at the Marquee Club during October.
 There was also the first solo single from Sheila; "I Will Warm Your Heart" in November 1966.
-Due to financial difficulties, and lack of chart success, the band were forced to do a long Christmas season in Beirut (where they had topped the local chart with a cover of Tim Rose's "Morning Dew") through December and January.
+Due to financial difficulties, and lack of chart success, the band were forced to do a long Christmas season in Beirut (where they had topped the local chart with a recording of Tim Rose's "Morning Dew") through December and January.

-The group had by now built up an impressive repertoire of covers and originals and would vary their sets according to the audiences.
+The group had by now built up an impressive repertoire of material and would vary their sets according to the audiences.
 They were also beginning to do sessions for the BBC.
 They did a mini tour of London parks (organised by the Greater London Council) in mid-June 1967, performing two 45-minute sets, and played for four weeks in Germany.
 On their return Shield left the group due to ill health, and was replaced by John Kerrison (born 1947), who had previously played in The Pirates with future Deep Purple member Nick Simper.